 No. You may only clear Challenges from the Item and Weapon cards on the top of the deck at the Pit-Stop.
 Challenges are disabled when these cards are sent to the Junkyard.

 Does my defensive Brawl have to cancel an attack before I can boost it with N30N?

 No. You may boost ANY Brawl in play, so long as you have the necessary ingredients.
 All damage that goes above zero rewards the user with N30N cards.
 Should you defend with a Brawl but the attacker chooses not to act, your Brawl is worth zero damage, because it isn’t evading anything.
 However, if you boost the Brawl even once, it will become an attack, since it will be worth 1 damage point against the opponent.

-Concept art that I am working on for "Sojourn," an upcoming post-apocalyptic board game by We Make Games.
-This is s… https://t.co/oPaQ3tRwxJ
+Line art I did for "The Furnace", a character from Sojourn, an upcoming post-apocalyptic board game by We Make Game… https://t.co/gDi2mQi16t